brodie-m/habit-tracker-front/README.md

 Script.js and Dashboard.js
 [x] Needs completing

 Bugs
-[x] Needs Completing
+[x] Getting the graph and percentage completed to update when incrementing, without having to connect with the server [x] Needs Completing

 Wins & Challenges
 Wins
 -Managed to implement all features in the spec
 -Extra features include: - Bar fill displaying percentrage of target completed